-If you’re like most agencies, one of the first places you probably turn to are the most similar local competitors.
+For many, the first stop is the websites of similar local competitors.
 After all, if you need to out-do the competition, first you need to be familiar with what you’re up against!
 But is this really the best place to start your design journey?

 On the one hand, this is a perfectly logical place to start.
 Since they’re in your industry and vying for the same audience’s attention, their positioning could potentially work for you as well.
 What’s more, looking at a competitor can actually help you realize (and correct) any faulty logic or fill in gaps where you see an explanation or sell is lacking.